українська федерація йоги

 Yoga terms dictionary

-Yoga is a tradition that has systematized knowledge about the development of the individual for more than 20 centuries.
+Yoga is a tradition that has been systematizing the knowledge of personal development for more than 20 centuries.
+Therefore, the yoga dictionary is more detailed and precise than our daily dictionary.

 syllable Ом ॐ oṃ